 Barron & Newburger, P.C.
 Adds Talented Litigator to Establish Commercial Litigation Practice Group

-Kurt has practiced law in Austin, Texas for nearly 40 years and tries cases throughout Texas in state courts, federal district and bankruptcy courts and before Texas administrative tribunals.
-Kurt’s trial experience, mediation training and business background provide a solid foundation for resolving cases, whether by trial or negotiations.

-With the hiring of Mr. Sauer, Barron & Newburger is establishing a separate commercial litigation practice group which will focus on growing its commercial litigation practice.
-This new division will build on the firm’s proven experience in trying complex commercial cases and will focus on business disputes and cases involving governmental misconduct.
+Charles Murnane Joins Barron & NewburgerAUSTIN, TEXAS, UNITED STATES, April 28, 2022 /EINPresswire.com/ -- Charles Murnane has joined Barron & Newburger’s Austin office.
+Charles is a talented bankruptcy attorney and commercial litigator with extensive experience litigating complex cases throughout the state and federal courts of Texas.
+Mr. Murnane will be joining our Austin headquarters and will work in our bankruptcy and commercial litigation practice groups.

-“I have known Kurt for decades, and we are extremely excited to have him join our team and expand our commercial litigation practice.
-He is a tremendous addition to our firm” explained Manuel Newburger, a shareholder, and the co-founder of the firm.
-“Barron & Newburger is committed to helping clients find creative, economically sensible solutions to complex legal, problems.
-As a talented commercial litigator handling complex cases, Kurt will help us continue that tradition.”
+“We are thrilled to have an attorney of Charles’s caliber join our team and expand our bankruptcy and commercial litigation practice.
+He is a tremendous addition to our firm” explained Stephen Sather, a shareholder, and the leader of the bankruptcy practice group.
+“Barron & Newburger is committed to helping clients find creative, economically sensible solutions to complex legal problems.
+As a talented attorney, Charles will expand our ability to represent our clients in this manner.”

-“Joining Barron & Newburger is an outstanding opportunity,” according to Mr. Sauer.
-“I am excited to move my practice to this industry leader allowing me to work with a new team and significantly expand my practice into a broader geographic area and serve the evolving needs of our existing and future clients.”
+“Joining Barron & Newburger is an outstanding opportunity for me personally and professionally,” according to Mr. Murnane.
+“I am excited to join with this longstanding leader allowing me to work with a new team and significantly expand my practice.”

-Mr. Sauer is a three-time graduate of the University of Texas at Austin receiving his Bachelor of Business Administration, his Doctor of Jurisprudence, and his Master of Business Administration from the university.
-He is admitted to practice in the state courts of Texas, the U.S. Supreme Court, the U.S. 5th Circuit Court of Appeals and all Federal District Courts in Texas.
+Mr. Murnane obtained his B.A. in Government and History from the University of Texas at Austin. he earned his J.D. from Southern Methodist University, Dedman School of Law.
+He is admitted to practice in the state courts of Texas and the U.S. District Court and Bankruptcy Court for the Southern District of Texas.

 About Barron & Newburger, P.C.